There are many ways to mask bad smells in your home, but how do you truly get rid of them? Here’s how to get rid of bad smells once and for all!

 - Pour or spray the solution directly onto affected areas and allow to sit for 24 hours before blotting excess liquid.
 Allow to air dry.

-- Veterinarians also recommend this recipe for bathing a pet that’s been skunked.
+- Veterinarians also recommend the above recipe for bathing a pet that’s been skunked.
+After making the solution, massage it into the animal’s fur, then let it sit for 5–10 minutes.
+Rinse with warm water.

 Did we miss any of your favorite tried-and-true solutions?
 Let us know in the comments!